Pagwin-Fedora/website/content/blog/finite_KCMP_nums.md

 ---

-title: "Finite KCMP numbers(because fuck it my brain has a bit too much free time)"
+title: "Finite KCMP numbers"

-description: "A couple of hiccups I've run into with rust's type system"
+description: "Fuck it my brain has a bit too much free time so why not figure out a proof for an isomorphism between programs writen in a turing complete language and natural numbers and use it to do fun stuff"

 date: 2022-12-20